 Be Sure to Achieve Financial Eligibility

-In addition to meeting a “Medical” Eligibility test, all New Jersey “means tested” government assisted programs have resource limits which place caps on the individual’s assets and/or income.
-While the income cap varies from program to program, the resource cap is generally $2,000.00.
-Certain assets, such as the individual’s home and automobile, are generally not counted as available resources when determining eligibility.
-Most other assets and “things” of value are counted including funds and resources that are capable of being spent down and used to pay for medical care and services.
+In addition to meeting a “Medical” Eligibility test, all New Jersey “means-tested” government-assisted programs have resource limits that place caps on the individual’s assets and/or income.
+While the income cap varies by program, the resource cap is generally $2,000.00.
+Certain assets, such as the individual’s home and automobile, are usually not counted as available resources when determining eligibility.
+Most other assets and “things” of value are counted, including funds and resources that can be spent down to pay for medical care and services.
 This includes property held in restricted accounts that cannot be accessed without a court order.
-Without careful planning, the individual with too much income or resources will need to spend down everything and then apply, or reapply, for government benefit programs.
+Without careful planning, the individual with too much income or resources will need to spend down everything and then apply for, or reapply to, government benefit programs.
 We can avoid this forced spend down by creating the right plan for you and drafting the appropriate legal documents.

 Traditional Trusts Are Treated as an Available Resource for Determining Benefit Eligibility in New Jersey

-As a general rule, assets held in most traditional savings and investment accounts and revocable trusts will be counted as an available resource by the government.
-If the government considers a resource to be available, things become very difficult for individuals and their families who want to plan for future needs.
+As a general rule, assets held in most traditional savings and investment accounts and in revocable trusts will be counted as available resources by the government.
+If the government considers a resource available, it becomes very difficult for individuals and their families who want to plan for future needs.
 It doesn’t have to be this way!

 Beware: Use of a Revocable Trust in New Jersey Equals Disqualification for Many Public Benefits